David Larrubia

-David Larrubia Romano (born 20 April 2002) is a Spanish footballer who plays as an attacking midfielder for Mérida AD on loan from Málaga CF.
+David Larrubia Romano (born 20 April 2002) is a Spanish footballer who plays as an attacking midfielder for Málaga CF.

 Club career

 Born in Málaga, Andalusia, Larrubia joined Málaga CF's youth setup in 2012, from Roma Luz CF. He made his senior debut with the reserves on 8 September 2019, playing the last 26 minutes of a 1–1 Tercera División away draw against CP Almería.

 Larrubia made his first team debut on 13 September 2020, coming on as a late substitute for Cristian Rodríguez in a 0–2 loss at CD Tenerife in the Segunda División championship.
 On 9 November, he renewed his contract until 2023.

 On 1 August 2022, Larrubia extended his contract for a further year, and was loaned to Primera Federación side Mérida AD for the season, with an option to buy.
+He returned to his parent club in July 2023, now also in the third division, and established himself as a regular starter before renewing his link until 2027 on 26 February 2024.